Chase Anonymisation: Privacy-Preserving Knowledge Graphs with Logical Reasoning: Experiments

-Where not otherwise stated, we consider the \emph{control} and \emph{ultimate controller} for economics networks, namely, the Company Ownership graph and the scale-free networks, and \emph{reachability} for all the others.
-In the economics networks the weights are assigned to the edges such that for each $v \in V$, $ \sum_{e \in E^{in}(v)} \omega(e) \leq 1 $, since an in-going edge to $v$ represents the share of $v$ owned by some entity, which cannot be more that $100\%$ in total.

-\paragraph{Evaluation Metrics} We evaluate our work according to three key aspects of synthetic graph data, namely \emph{fidelity}, \emph{utility}, and \emph{privacy}~\cite{potluru2023synthetic}.
 The fidelity measures how much the anonymised graph is statistically \emph{close} to the original one.
-We evaluate it in terms of number of vertices added to the original graph and of the Wasserstein-1 distance~\cite{dobrushin} between the original and anonymised graph of the degree and weight distributions.
-We then evaluate the utility of the anonymised graph with the metrics $\mathcal{U}$ and $\mathcal{U}_{\bigtriangleup}$ of Definition~\ref{def:utility}, measuring the correctness of potential down-stream tasks in the form of reasoning queries (see Section \ref{sec:pb_form}).
-For example, in the financial domain, they enable analysis on the number of holdings, payments, or controlled entities.
-We consider the following two business related queries:
+We evaluate it in terms of the number of vertices added to the original graph and of the Wasserstein-1 distance~\cite{dobrushin} of the degree and weight distributions between the original and the anonymised graph.